Joseph Lyons: State politics

 Lyons came from a family that was broadly sympathetic to the Australian labour movement, but without any formal political involvement.
 Though widely read, he did not actively participate in politics until after leaving Stanley.
 Lyons helped found a branch of the Workers' Political League during his time in Smithton, but was forced to resign his membership due to restrictions on the involvement of public servants in political activities.
 Those rules were later relaxed, and by 1908 he was spending most of his free time campaigning for the Labor Party; he had a reputation as a first-rate orator.
 Lyons was elected to the Tasmanian House of Assembly at the 1909 state election, standing in the six-member Division of Wilmot.
 This required him to resign from the Education Department and give up his teaching career, which reduced his annual salary from £125 to £100.
 He was comfortably re-elected in 1912, although he was attacked with a horsewhip during one of his campaign speeches.
 The son of one of his political opponents was convicted of assault, and the incident received widespread media attention.

 Labor came to power in Tasmania in 1914, after the existing Liberal government of Albert Solomon was defeated on a confidence motion.
 The new premier was John Earle, who had previously held office for one week in October 1909.
 In the new government, Lyons was made Treasurer, Minister for Education, and Minister for Railways; it was common for ministers to hold more than one portfolio.
 He was somewhat inexperienced with economic matters, and often turned to his friend and colleague Lyndhurst Giblin for advice; they eventually renewed their relationship at federal level during the 1930s.
 Less than a month after taking office, Lyons announced that the government was moving its accounts from the Commercial Bank of Tasmania to the Commonwealth Bank, which had only been established a few years earlier.
 In return he was able to secure a substantial loan and an overdraft of £100,000.
-The government faced a number of challenges during its two years in office, including a statewide drought, a series of bushfiress in early 1915, and labour shortages due to the ongoing war.
+The government faced a number of challenges during its two years in office, including a statewide drought, a series of bushfires in early 1915, and labour shortages due to the ongoing war.
 As Labor was in minority, many of its legislative initiatives were thwarted by the opposition.
 The party lost the 1916 state election by two seats, despite increasing its share of the vote.

 When the ALP split over conscription during the First World War in 1916, Earle, a pro-conscriptionist, followed Prime Minister Billy Hughes out of the Labor party.
 Like most Australians of Irish Catholic background, Lyons was an anti-conscriptionist and stayed in the Labor Party, becoming its new leader in Tasmania.